Hillary Schwab

-Recognized by Massachusetts Lawyers Weekly as one of 2021’s Lawyers of the Year, Hillary has exclusively represented employees for over 15 years and has helped recover millions of dollars in damages for workers in Massachusetts and throughout the United States.
+Recognized by Massachusetts Lawyers Weekly as one of 2021’s Lawyers of the Year, Hillary has represented employees exclusively for over 15 years.
+In that time, she’s helped recover millions of dollars in damages for workers in Massachusetts and throughout the United States.

 Hillary started Fair Work P.C. with her friend and colleague Steve Churchill in 2013.
 Before that, she was a partner at another nationally-recognized employment firm where she helped pioneer litigation concerning the misappropriation of employees’ tips in the food and customer service industry.
 Earlier in her career, Hillary served as a Blackmun Fellow at the Center for Reproductive Rights in New York and spent several years in Wisconsin representing victims of domestic violence in rural communities before joining the Environmental Protection Unit as an Assistant Attorney General at the Wisconsin Department of Justice.